Cucumber Kosambari / Taushe Koshimbir

 This serves as a great accompaniment with rasam/sambhar rice.

-12 Replies to “Cucumber Kosambari / Taushe Koshimbir”
+12 thoughts on “Cucumber Kosambari / Taushe Koshimbir”